ESGF/esgf-vocab/docs/source/how_to/valid.rst

       .. image:: ../_static/API_Valid_collection.png

       .. note::
-         the function `ev.valid_term_collection` return a list of MatchingTerm.
+         The function `ev.valid_term_collection` return a list of MatchingTerm.

 Knowing the only the project id :